 - on the written agreement of the parties to the adjudication, subject to the adjudicator’s consent, for the period specified in the agreement.

-To request a Due Date extension (a “Request”), the Parties or the Adjudicator must click on the “Request Determination Extension” button button below the case information on ODACC’s Custom System (see Figure 7 below).
+To request a Due Date extension (a “Request”), the Parties or the Adjudicator must click on the “Request Determination Extension” button below the name of the adjudication on ODACC’s Custom System (see Figure 7 below).
 This button will be available after the Claimant submits its supporting documents.

 After a Request is submitted, the Parties and the Adjudicator will receive an email asking them to respond to the Request.
 If everyone agrees to the Request, the Due Date will be extended by the number of days that was indicated in the Request.
 If the Request is rejected, another Request may be submitted through ODACC’s Custom System.